 - 1. A LWDB is subject to decertification under the following conditions: - a.
 Fails to meet all LWDB certification requirements; or - b.
-Fails to carry out required functions of the LWDB in WIOA 107(d); or - c.
-Fraud or abuse; or - d.
-Fails to meet the local performance accountability measures for two consecutive program years. - 2.
-If a LWDB has been placed on a one-year review period due to a lack of meeting all performance measures and outcomes, and fails to meet performance measures and outcomes for a second-year, the LWDB may be decertified. - 3.
-A written notice and opportunity for comment will be provided prior to decertification. - 4.
-In accordance with WIOA section 107(c)(2)(c), if a LWDB is decertified, the Governor reserves the right to: - a.
-Require a new LWDB be appointed for the LWDA pursuant to a reorganization plan developed by the Governor, in consultation with the CEOs. - b.
-In consultation with the CEOs, redesignate a local workforce development area.
+Fails to carry out required functions of the LWDB in WIOA; or - c.
+Fraud or abuse; or - Fails to meet the local performance accountability measures for two consecutive program years. - If a LWDB has been placed on a one-year review period due to a lack of meeting all performance measures and outcomes, and fails to meet performance measures and outcomes for a second-year, the LWDB may be decertified. - 3.
+A written notice and opportunity for comment will be provided prior to decertification.

-IX.
-LWDB CONDUCTS BUSINESS OPENLY: The LWDB must conduct its business in an open manner as required by WIOA sec.
-107(e), by making available to the public, on a regular basis through electronic means and open meetings, information about the activities of the Local WDB (20 CFR 679.390).
+- 4. If a LWDB is decertified, the Governor reserves the right to: - Require a new LWDB be appointed for the LWDA pursuant to a reorganization plan developed by the Governor, in consultation with the CEOs. - b.
+In consultation with the CEOs, redesignate a local workforce development area. - IX.
+LWDB CONDUCTS BUSINESS OPENLY: The LWDB must conduct its business in an open manner by making available to the public, on a regular basis through electronic means and open meetings, information about the activities of the LWDB).
 The LWDB also must comply with Arizona's Open Meeting Law (A.R.S.
-Title 38, Chapter 3, Article 3.1) The LWDB must also post the required information on the State's ARIZONA@WORK website (https://arizonaatwork.com) either by direct download or linkage to the LWDB website.
+Title 38, Chapter 3, Article 3.1) and Sunshine Provision, and post the required information on the State's ARIZONA@WORK website (https://arizonaatwork.com) either by direct download or linkage to the LWDB website.

 The required information includes:

 - a.
 Information about the Local Plan, or modification to the Local Plan, before submission of the plan; - b.
 List and affiliation of LWDB members; - c.
 Selection of one-stop operators; - d.
-Award of grants or contracts to eligible training providers of workforce investment activities including providers of youth workforce investment activities; - e.
+Award of grants or contracts to one stop operators, fiscal agents, service providers, eligible training providers; - e.
 Minutes of formal meetings of the Local WDB; and - f.
-LWDB bylaws, consistent with § 679.310(g).

-X. LWDB MEMBERSHIP: Workforce Arizona Council, in accordance with WIOA 107(b)(2), requires the following composition for each LWDB:

-- A. The majority of the members of the LWDB must be representatives of business in the LWDA (WIOA 107(b)(2)(A)).
+LWDB Bylaws. - X. LWDB MEMBERSHIP: The Council requires the following composition for each LWDB: - A. The majority of the members of the LWDB must be representatives of business in the LWDA.
 At a minimum, two members must represent small business as defined by the U.S. Small Business Administration.
 Business representatives serving on local workforce development boards may also serve on the State Board.
-Each business representative must meet the following criteria: - Be owners of businesses, chief executives or operating officers of businesses, or other business executives or employers with optimum policymaking or hiring authority (WIOA 107(b)(2)(A)(i); - Provide employment opportunities in in-demand industry sectors or occupations, and provide high-quality, work-relevant training and development opportunities to its workforce or the workforce of others (in the case of organizations representing business as per WIOA section 107(b)(2)(A)(ii); and - 3.
-Be appointed from among individuals nominated by local business organizations and business trade associations (WIOA 107(b)(2)(A)(iii);
+Each business representative must meet the following criteria: - Be owners of businesses, chief executives or operating officers of businesses, or other business executives or employers with optimum policymaking or hiring authority; - Provide employment opportunities in in-demand industry sectors or occupations, and provide high-quality, work-relevant training and development opportunities to its workforce or the workforce of others (in the case of organizations representing business; and - 3.
+Be appointed from among individuals nominated by local business organizations and business trade associations;